Tarin-Eccleston/mask-detection/README.md

 # mask-detection

-Simple mask detection for humans.
+Simple mask detection application.

+Courtesy of Adrian from PyImageSearch for providing the framework.
+I trained the DNN on Vijay Kumar's dataset.